LearnersGuild/learnathon/README.md

 #### 4. Log feedback

-After practice time is over, stop working on the challenge and take a few minutes to log feedback.
+After practice time is over, stop working on the challenge and take a few minutes to log feedback and submit your code.
+Follow the instructions in the challenge for how to submit your code.

 Each pair should log feedback on their own computer.